LaunchCodeEducation/lchs/src/chapters/functions/process.rst

 To avoid frustration and bugs, it's important to write functions in a very structured way. *Have a plan* before you start coding any function!
-This is essential now as well as once you start writing more complex code.
+This is essential now and once you start writing more complex code.

 In this section, we outline what we think is the best approach.
 To show a concrete example, we will consider a fictional function that makes a sandwich.